If you need support now call the DoD Safe Helpline (877) 995-5247 or 911. For other resources, see our Survivor Resources page.

 Reporting Options

-- Restricted: Confidential reporting that allows a service member, cadet, adult dependent, or a defense civilian to report a sexual assault and seek support services such as mental health, victim advocacy, and legal representation.
+- Restricted: Confidential reporting that allows a service member, cadet, adult dependent, or a defense civilian to report a sexual assault and seek support services such as mental health, survivor advocacy, and legal representation.
 Office of Special Investigations (OSI) and chain of command will NOT be notified.
 Service Members, cadets, who desire Restricted Reporting must use one of the following reporting avenues Report to SARC, Victim Advocate, Chaplain, health care provider, AOC/AMT not in chain of command and/or any SAPR staff member.

 - Unrestricted: Reporting option for service members, cadets, adult dependents, and defense civilians to report a sexual assault and seek accountability for the reported offender.
 An investigation will be initiated and “need to know” individuals in the chain of command will be notified.
 Respect for privacy remains a priority with this option, as well.
 When selecting Unrestricted Reporting, you should use current reporting channels, e.g. anyone who is a mandatory reporter.